Beware! You might be eating Plastic.

 Think about this example; when a magician puts a pigeon in his hat and makes it disappear, it does not simply vanish.
 It goes into some secret box from where it is not visible to us.
 Similarly, the things you flush into the toilet, considering it your bin, do not simply die out.
 It becomes part of the oceans resulting in plastic pollution.

 We know that in this day and age, plastics are everywhere.
 They are hard to get rid of.
 But we won’t stop trying.
-Check out this blog when one of our team tried to go 1 day without a single use of plastic.
+Check out this blog when one of our team tried to go 1 day without plastic.

 Plastic Pollution Facts